 Imam Hanbal included it in his Masnad under the chapter of Abu Hurayrah.

 Silmi also passed on this sahifa to his students.
-From his students, it reached to Muhammad bin Abdur Rehman al Masoudi and Ismail bin Jama.
-The Masoodi's manuscript is in the library of Istanbul and Ibn Jama's manuscript is in Berlin.
-It was the Berlin manuscript that was copied by Professor Muhammad Hamidullah who published it in 1953 in Arabic with translations in English, French and Urdu in later years.
-Even though some people have questioned the authenticity of this manuscript claiming that Dr. Hamidullah admitted in later years that he had forged it to prove the authenticity of the hadith literature. (http://mubashirnazir.org/QA/000300/Q0232-Sahifa.htm)
+From his students, it reached Muhammad bin Abdur Rehman al Masoudi and Ismail bin Jama.
+Masoodi's manuscript is in the library of Istanbul, and Ibn Jama's manuscript is in Berlin.
+The Berlin manuscript was with Professor Muhammad Hamidullah, who published it in 1953 in Arabic with translations in English, French, and Urdu in later years.
+Even though some people have questioned the authenticity of this manuscript, claiming that Dr. Hamidullah admitted in later years that he had forged it to prove the authenticity of the hadith literature. (http://mubashirnazir.org/QA/000300/Q0232-Sahifa.htm)

 But it is more an accusation than an assertion as the original manuscripts are available in the libraries of Istanbul and Berlin.

-The Sahifa, written by Abu Hurayrah is one of the earliest collections of hadith written before 681 C.E. preserved in its original manuscript.
-It has 138 ahadith mostly on ethics.
+The Sahifa, written by Abu Hurayrah, is one of the earliest collections of Hadith written before 681 C.E. preserved in its original manuscript.
+It has 138 ahadith, mostly on ethics.
 The Kitab al-Athar was the other book composed in Islam after the generation of the Companions.
-Al-Imam al-A’zam Abu Hanifah Nu’man ibn Thabit (699-767 CE) wrote it.
-It comprises Ahadith that connect directly back to the Messenger of Allah (marfu’), those which stop short at a Companion or one of the followers (mawquf) and those which are attributed to the Messenger, directly by one of the followers or the followers of the followers without attribution to a Companion (mursal).
-His companions Imam Abu Yusuf, Imam Zufar, Imam Muhammad, Imam al-Hasan ibn Ziyad, Imam Hammad ibn Abi Hanifah the Imam’s son, Hafs ibn Ghiyath and others narrated it from him.
-It comprises some 40,000 ahdith.
-However, the authenticity of the narration has been questioned by some scholars.
+Al-Imam al-A'zam Abu Hanifah Numan ibn Thabit (699-767 CE) wrote it.
+It comprises Ahadith that go back to the Messenger of Allah (marfu').

-The six major collections of ahadith were compiled in the 11th century C.E. , some 250 years after the death of Abu Hurayrah.
-It is interesting that scholars in later centuries found more ahadith then the ones written down by Abu Hurayrah.
-For instance, Imam Bukhari is said to have found 600,000 ahadith (some say 300,000), Imam Muslim found some 400,000, Imam Hanbal over a million and Imam Yahya Ibn Moeen 1.2 million.
+Scholars compiled the six major collections of ahadith in the 11th century C.E., some 250 years after the death of Abu Hurayrah.
+Interestingly, scholars in later centuries found more ahadith than the ones written down by Abu Hurayrah.
+For instance, Imam Bukhari found 600,000 ahadith (some say 300,000), Imam Muslim found some 400,000, Imam Hanbal over a million, and Imam Yahya Ibn Moeen 1.2 million.

-It is worthy to note that Abu Hurayrah gives only 138 ahadith to his student and Imam Malik finds 100,000 ahadith while the later day traditionists found over a million ahadith.
-Obviously, scholars developed methodologies to scrutinize statements and actions attributed to the prophet as narrated by the successive generation of people.
-They sorted, sifted, categorized, evaluated, checked their authenticity and even rejected the bulk of the collections.
+It is worthy to note that Abu Hurayrah gives only 138 ahadith to his student, and Imam Malik finds 100,000 ahadith while the latter-day traditionists found over a million ahadith.
+Subsequently, scholars developed methodologies to scrutinize statements and actions attributed to the Prophet as narrated by the successive generation of people.
+They sorted, sifted, categorized, evaluated, checked their authenticity, and even rejected the bulk of the collections.

 They developed the science of `Ilm al-Riwayah and ilm Diraya.

-`Ilm al-Dirayah is the science in which we study hadith through its meaning.
-It is concerned with ensuring the accuracy of the text of the hadith by paying attention to all the nuances of the text as well as any ruling it might contain. `Ilm Gharib al-Hadith, `Ilm Mukhtalif al-Hadith, `Ilm Ziyadat al-Thiqar: `Ilm al-nasikh wa'l-Mansukh and `Ilm al-Hadith wa al-Tadlis are its subcategories.:
+`Ilm al-Dirayah is the science in which we study Hadith through its meaning.
+It is concerned with ensuring the accuracy of the Hadith by paying attention to all the nuance text and any ruling it might contain. `Ilm Gharib al-Hadith, `Ilm Mukhtalif al-Hadith, `Ilm Ziyadat al-Thiqar: `Ilm al-nasikh wa'l-Mansukh and `Ilm al-Hadith wa al-Tadlis are its subcategories.:

-The emergence of the science of the compilation of ahadith was necessitated because the Prophet had not left any collection of his sayings that was checked, verified and approved by him.
-When Ibn Abbas was asked what did the Prophet leave, he replied: "what is between the two dafateen (i.e. the Quran)" (Bukhari)
+The science of the compilation of ahadith was necessary because the Prophet did not compile any work of his sayings.
+When asked what did the Prophet leave, Ibn Abbas replied: "what is between the two bindings, (dafateen), i.e., the Quran" (Bukhari)

-The task of the scholars to develop methodologies to determine the accuracy of the statements and actions of the Prophet was immense and huge.
-They were only humans and they relied on what either they had heard or found in some scattered manuscripts.
-They did not have anything like the Quran that was approved, compiled, and memorized by the Prophet in his own lifetime.
-So everything that was attributed to him had to be dealt with in this context.
+The task of the scholars to develop methodologies to determine the accuracy of the statements and actions of the Prophet was immense.
+However, they were only humans, and they relied on what they had heard or found in some scattered manuscripts.
+They did not have anything like the Quran approved, compiled, and memorized by the Prophet in his lifetime.
+So everything that attributed to him had to be dealt with in this context.

-That is the reason that the traditionsts were very careful in reminding the readers that what they were presenting what is attributed to the prophet as they understand or the narrators understand implying that the probability that the fact may be different may not be ruled out.
+The traditionists were very careful in reminding the readers that what they attribute to the Prophet comes from understanding the narrators' understanding.
+They implied that the fact might be different may not be ruled out.

-The Ilm riwayah led them to determine the accuracy of the chains of narrations and lm diraya led them to determine the accuracy of the statement.
-The emergence of these sciences is a testimony that the Prophet did not leave any collection of his words approved by him at the time of his departure from the world.
+The Ilm riwayah led them to determine the accuracy of the chains of narrations, and lm diraya led them to assess the accuracy of the statement.
+These sciences prove that the Prophet did not leave any written collection of his words behind him

-The devotion and sincerity of scholars were beyond question, as they realize themselves that they were still dealing with a body of literature that did not have the approval of the prophet even though the actions and statements were attributed to him.
-It was an expression of the highest responsibility and the greatest scholarship that they showed in developing the principles of the science of the compilation of ahadith with the full understanding that their efforts were human and the subject they were dealing with was a serious one as the only one who was qualified to verify what was attributed to him was not amongst them.
+The devotion and sincerity of scholars were beyond question.
+They realized that they were still dealing with a body of literature the Prophet did not verify even though people attributed the actions and statements to him.
+Therefore, they acted with the highest responsibility and the most outstanding scholarship.
+They developed the principles of the science of the compilation of ahadith with the full understanding that their efforts were human and the subject they were dealing with was a serious one as the only one who was qualified to verify was not amongst them.